opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Resetting-Resources-in-Use.md

 SAM is responsible for keeping track of the resources in use.
 If all resources are in use, the SAM waits until a resource is available before submitting the next job.
 :::

-If something unusual has occurred, and the \"Resources in Use\" value in incorrect, the EM provides a button to allow an administrator to fix the value.
+If something unusual has occurred, and the "Resources in Use" value in incorrect, the EM provides a button to allow an administrator to fix the value.
 You should only use this feature if you are completely sure that the value is inaccurate.